Insect bites and stings

 - Use citronella, linalool, and geraniol candles.
 In one study, citronella candles reduced the number of female mosquitoes caught in traps by 35%; linalool candles reduced female mosquitoes by 65%; and geraniol candles reduced female mosquitoes by 82%.

 If you know that you have a serious allergy to an insect, carry an emergency epinephrine kit, or Epi-pen.
 Your doctor can prescribe one.
-Make sure that friends and family members know how to use an Epi-pen if you have had a reaction in the past.
+If you have had a reaction in the past, make sure that friends and family members know how to use an Epi-pen if you have had a reaction in the past.
 Wear a medical ID bracelet.
 For those with allergies, venom immunotherapy is up to 98% effective in preventing sting anaphylaxis.

 If you are traveling to an area where malaria is common, ask your doctor about a malaria vaccine.